LunarG/VulkanSamples/icd/README.md

  They require that there is no other thread calling the ICD when these functions are called

-  - xglInitAndEnumerateGpus
+  - vkInitAndEnumerateGpus
-  - xglDbgRegisterMsgCallback
+  - vkDbgRegisterMsgCallback
-  - xglDbgUnregisterMsgCallback
+  - vkDbgUnregisterMsgCallback
-  - xglDbgSetGlobalOption
+  - vkDbgSetGlobalOption